thaisrochaBR/projGenAIEducation/README.md

 The map is exported as a standalone HTML file and can be viewed easily:

-1. Download the file `global_universities_map_advanced.html`.
+1. Download the file `global_universities_map_advanced.html`
-2. Open the file in your preferred web browser.
+2. Open it in any modern web browser

 No additional software or dependencies are required.